 When a version of the application is deployed that contains a Mendix Feedback Widget configured and added to all home pages, you can start gathering feedback.

 When a user is logged into the application, the feedback button will appear on the right side of the screen.

 Clicking the feedback button will open the Provide feedback dialog box that allows the user to enter feedback:

 Once you have received feedback, you and your team can process the feedback within the Developer Portal.

 To process the feedback, follow these steps:

-- Open the project in the Mendix Developer Portal.
+- Open the App in the Developer Portal.

-Process the item by commenting on it (for example, ask for clarification) or by choosing one of the actions displayed in the menu bar on the right:
+Process the item by commenting on it (for example, asking for clarification), or by choosing one of the actions displayed in the menu on the right:

 These are the response and commenting action options: